jeromelachaud/Last.fm-Activities/README.md

 How-to
 -----------
-Amend the '/js/settings.js' file with your Last.fm username and API key
+Add your Last.fm username and API key in `/js/settings.js`

 Tools
 -----------